 Can maintenance processes introduce new vulnerabilities?

 Are access and privilege levels correct for an IoT implementation?

 Are updates in software or firmware digitally signed or authenticated?George Cora, CEO at Ardexa

 Learning from such examples across the stack, and applying the six principles (laid out here and in Part 1 to real world solutions can make IoT devices and applications a lot easier to use, and much less likely to be compromised.

-Stay tuned for Part 3 of our IoT cyber security blog series in the coming weeks where we take a closer look at open architecture security in IoT and design considerations for the real world.
+Stay tuned for Part 3 of our IoT cyber security blog series where we take a closer look at open architecture security in IoT and design considerations for the real world.

 Find out more details about the 4 levels of IoT security architecture in our List of 150 IoT Security Companies and how the overall IoT security market is shaping up in our IoT Security Market Report released in September 2017.